-De Facto Relationship
+De Facto Relationships

 De facto relationships are similar to marriages but without the marriage certificate.
 They are defined as two people having a relationship as a couple and living together on a genuine domestic basis.
-Like a marriage in Australia, a de facto relationship can exist between two people of the same sex, or two people of different sexes.
+Like a marriage in Australia, a de facto relationship can exist between two people of the same sex or two people of different sexes.
 Unlike a marriage that is easily identified by a certificate usually following a ceremony in the presence of family and friends, a de facto relationship is circumstantial and differs from one relationship to the next.

 What is a de facto relationship?

-- Are not legally married;
+- are not legally married;

-- Are not related by family; and
+- are not related by family; and

-- Are living together as a couple on a genuine domestic basis.
+- are living together as a couple on a genuine domestic basis.

-In assessing whether parties’ are in a de facto relationship and are in fact living together on a genuine domestic basis the Court must take into consideration the following factors, which are set out in Section 44A of the Family Law Act 1975 (Cth):
+In assessing whether parties are in a de facto relationship and are in fact living together on a genuine domestic basis the court must take into consideration the following factors, which are set out in section 4AA of the Act:

-- The duration of the parties’ relationship;
+- the duration of the parties’ relationship;

-- The nature and extent of the parties’ common residence;
+- the nature and extent of the parties’ common residence;

 - whether a sexual relationship exists between the parties;

-- The degree of financial dependence or interdependence, and any arrangements for financial support, between the parties;
+- the degree of financial dependence or interdependence, and any arrangements for financial support, between the parties;

-- The ownership, use and acquisition of the parties property;
+- the ownership, use and acquisition of the parties property;

-- The degree of the parties’ mutual commitment to a shared life;
+- the degree of the parties’ mutual commitment to a shared life;

-- Whether the parties relationship is or was registered under a prescribed law of a State or Territory;
+- whether the parties relationship is or was registered under a prescribed law of a state or territory;

-- The care and support of children to the parties’ relationship; and
+- the care and support of children to the parties’ relationship; and

-- The reputation and public aspects of the relationship.
+- the reputation and public aspects of the relationship.

-Section 90SB Family Law Act 1975
+Section 90SB of the Family Law Act

-- The relationship extended for a total period of not less than two years; or
+- the relationship extended for a total period of not less than two years; or

-- There is a child of the de facto relationship; or
+- there is a child of the de facto relationship; or

-- The party made substantial contributions and a failure to make an Order for a property settlement would result in serious injustice to that party; or
+- the party made substantial contributions and a failure to make an order for a property settlement would result in serious injustice to that party; or

 De facto relationships cannot exist where:

-- Two people are married to one another; or
+- two people are married to one another; or

 As every relationship is unique, the circumstances that are given weight will vary from relationship to relationship and no one factor is determinative.
 Also, one person may be in two or more de facto relationships at the same time, or in a de facto relationship at the same time that they are married to another person.